Many home care agencies miss out on profits by over-hiring office staff or sacrifice quality by under-hiring. Here’s how to find the sweet spot.

 As you go about filling your office staff team, it’s important to keep the balance between having enough staff to provide high-quality service, while remaining as lean as possible to maximize profits.

-One very useful metric to identify this balance is sales per full-time employee.
-This number is just what it sounds like: how much revenue is your agency generating for the number of staff you employ?
+We suggest two metrics that are valuable in deciding this.
+The first is sales per full-time employee.
+This number is just what it sounds like: how much revenue is your home care agency generating for the number of staff you employ?
 By calculating it and benchmarking it against other agencies in the industry, you can get a good general idea of whether you are operating in the optimal range of staff or not.

 To calculate sales per full-time employee, simply divide your annual (or 12-month trailing) revenue by the number of full-time employees you have, excluding caregivers.
 Include active owners in this calculation, and count part-time employees as .5.

-Once you’ve calculated yours, compare it to this data from the 2018 Home Care Benchmarking Study to see if you’re in the same ballpark as other agencies:
+Once you’ve calculated yours, compare it to this data from the Benchmarking Study see if you’re in the same ballpark as other agencies:

-A number that is significantly lower than the median for your revenue range would be a strong indicator that you need to become leaner by concentrating responsibilities with the people best able to perform them and cutting out unnecessary positions.
+In the case of either metric, a number that is significantly lower than the median for your revenue range would likely be a strong indicator that you need to become leaner by concentrating responsibilities with the people best able to perform them and cutting out unnecessary positions.

 A number that it is significantly higher than the median for your revenue range might be a cause for concern as well, as it might indicate that you are sacrificing quality for efficiency.
 Seek a good balance.